Funding opportunity

 This is not an exclusionary list and proposals from other areas across UKRI remit including non-STEM disciplines are also welcome.

-Applicants are encouraged to frame their proposals in terms of:
+You are encouraged to frame your proposals in terms of:

 • the potential for AI to solve the identified challenge